Terminology about culture |∞| Changed: 2024 Jul 10

 technology

 An item noncraftable by the everyday person, and mass produced and distributed amongst the populace.
 It is inherently supercultural, beyond the means of the populace experiencing it.
-It is mystical [words-general.htm] when the means for crafting it is nonderivable by the everyday person.
+It is mystical [words--general.htm] when the means for crafting it is nonderivable by the everyday person.

 # security

 The perception (or illusion) of stability with change unforseen.
+The practice of permitting and denying access, usually to something other than secrets.

 [ Helen Keller ]